Difference Between Ball Valve and Gate Valve

 Are Ball Valves Better Than Gate Valves?

 The professional engineering community holds differing opinions on whether they prefer gate or ball valves.
-Choosing the right valve depends on the project’s requirements, as each type has pros and cons.
+Choosing the correct valve depends on the project’s requirements, as each type has pros and cons.

 • Function

 A quarter-turn valve, also known as a ball valve, controls the passage of water by utilizing a ball with a central aperture.
 The lever attaches to the ball to turn the valve on or off.
 By contrast, a gate valve is a linear apparatus utilized to control the passage of water through a gate.
-You must rotate a lever, an integral gate component, to operate the gate.
+You must rotate a lever, an integral component of the gate, to operate the gate.

 • Application

 Ball valves perform better than gate valves in situations requiring a secure seal, such as gas or water lines.
 However, gate valves are more appropriate in conditions requiring a significant flow volume, such as wastewater lines.
-In addition, ball valves are typically easier to operate than gate valves.
+Additionally, ball valves are generally easier to operate than gate valves.

 Speeds of closing and opening